KelvynGiller/reddit-mini-app/README.md

 To start the development server, run:
     ```bash
     npm start

 This will run the app in development mode at http://localhost:3000.

 ## Folder Structure
 Here’s an overview of the folder structure:

 - src/
-- _tests_/ - Contains the test files for each component.
 - components/ - Holds React components such as SubredditList and Post.
 - slices/ - Includes Redux slices, like postsSlice.js for state management.
 - App.js - Main application component.